 - a.
 Joint Task Force SEVEN does not release any public information. - b.
-Releases to the press are made only by the AEC or DOD with regard to JTF SEVEN operations and activities. - c.
-Personnel of JTF SEVEN are prohibited from releasing any information for publication in regard to the joint task force or its activities.
+Releases to the press in regard to Joint Task Force SEVEN operations and activities are made only by the AEC or DCD. - c.
+Personnel of the joint task force are prohibited from releasing any information for publication, in regard to the joint task force or its activities.
 They must neither confirm nor deny any articles appearing in the press.
-Queries from the press or elsewhere will be referred to AEC-DOD releases. - d.
-AEC-DOD releases, when made, will be disseminated to units of JTF SEVEN through normal communication channels at the earliest possible time.
+Queries from the press or elsewhere will be referred to DOD-AEC releases.

+d.
+Department of Defense-Atomic Energy Commission releases, when made, will be disseminated to units of Joint Task Force SEVEN through normal communication channels at the earliest possible time.